course-details-portlet

 Course content

-This class will give an introduction to systems biology methods in modeling and analysis of cellular networks, with strong relevance to synthetic biology and the iGEM competition.
+This class will give an introduction to systems biology methods in modeling and analysis of cellular networks.
 This course has a special emphasis on (1) biological interaction networks, and (2) genome-level cellular metabolism.
-Students will learn through lectures and hand-in projects, and gain hands-on experience using current software in a PC-based lab setting.
+Students will learn through lectures and applied projects, and gain hands-on experience using Python programming.
 An interdisciplinary presentation of the topics will be emphasized, making the class accessible to students with a background in computer science, biology, chemistry, and physics.

 Learning outcome